-Grade Level: 9-12 Applied Topics In History provides students the opportunity to study specific Course # 1538Apl historical eras, events, or concepts.
-Application of knowledge and development of Applied Units: 2 Maximum historical research skills using primary and secondary sources is included.
-The course focuses on one or more topics or themes related to United States or world Counts as a Social Studies history.
-Examples of topics might include: (1) twentieth- century conflict, (2) the Requirement or Elective for the American West, (3) the history of the United States Constitution, and (4) Certification of Completion democracy in history.
-Prerequisite: N lone
+9-12 Applied Topics in History provides students the opportunity to study specific historical Grade Level: 1538Apl eras, events, or concepts.
+Application of knowledge and development of historical Course # Applied Units: 2 Maximum research skills using primary and secondary sources is included.
+The course focuses on one or more topics or themes related to United States or world history.
+Examples of topics might include: (1) twentieth- century conflict, (2) the American West, (3) the Counts as a Social Studies Requirement or Elective for history of the United States Constitution, and (4) democracy in history. the Certification of Completion Prerequisite: None